kamilazdybal/kamilazdybal.github.io/_posts/2022-08-07-making-presentations.md

 ## Reduce, or ideally remove, equations

 As with text, the same goes with equations.
 For every equation that you decide to put on your slide, ask yourself: what story do I plan to convey with this equation?
 Will I have time to explain this equations and all its terms?
 (And if not, there's no reason to include the equation.)
-Equations that just pop up on the slide for 30 seconds and you never elaborate on are just distractions.
+Equations that pop up on the slide for 30 seconds and you never elaborate on are just distractions.
 Chances are that your audience, instead of listening to what you have to say, will think: why did they include that equation? what do they want me to see in that equation? will I miss something important if I don't understand this equation?

 Sometimes, you might decide that adding an equation is worth it, and that's alright.
 But be sure to spend a reasonable amount of time elaborating on the equation during your talk.

 ## Make your slides very visual...

 Oftentimes, there's an inspiring and engaging story that you can tell even from one figure.
-In fact, slides should mostly support you in everything that you can't convey in speech (or that would at least take you long time to convey in speech).
+In fact, slides should mostly support you in everything that you can't convey in speech (or that would at least take you a long time to convey in speech).
 Showing an interesting image or graph based on which you discuss research insights is the best way to utilize slides.

 For example, a slide like this, which shows a possible pitfall of a dimensionality reduction technique, does not need any text.
 While I talk, I can describe in words how the technique left two data points "outside" of the locations where they belong and how that is the result of the objective function that the technique is using under the hood.
 This can give the audience an intuitive understanding of the technique.
 A figure like this supported my speech very effectively, so I didn't have to talk too much.